Ztkent/crab-crawler/README.md

 - `SQLITE_PATH`: The path to the SQLite database file.

 ## Output

-The program outputs the URLs of all visited pages to the console.
+The crawler outputs the URLs of all visited pages to the console.

 ### SQLite

-The program can also output the URLs of all visited pages to a SQLite database.
+The crawler can also output the URLs of all visited pages to a SQLite database.
 To enable this:
-- set `SQLITE_ENABLED` constant to `true`
+- set `SQLITE_ENABLED` to `true`
-- set `SQLITE_PATH` constant to the path of the SQLite database file
+- set `SQLITE_PATH` to the path of the SQLite database file

 ## Implementation
+- starts from a given URL and follows all links to whitelisted domains.

-The crawler uses a thread pool to visit multiple URLs concurrently.
-It keeps track of visited URLs in a thread-safe hash set.
-It uses the `reqwest` crate to send HTTP requests, and the `scraper` crate to parse HTML and extract links.
+- uses a thread pool to visit multiple URLs concurrently.
+- tracks visited URLs in a thread-safe hash map.
+- stores data in a sqlite database for review.